-- 1. In Module Manager, in the Module Library window, double-click the module you want to play.
-The Welcome Wizard opens. - 2.
-In the Welcome Wizard, under Select play mode, choose Start a new game offline, and then follow the other Wizard steps as the module requires. - 3.
+- In Module Manager, in the Module Library window, double-click the module you want to play.
+The Welcome Wizard opens. - In the Welcome Wizard, under Select play mode, choose Start a new game offline, and then follow the other Wizard steps as the module requires. - 3.
 Click Finish.
 Your module now loads. - 4.
 Take the first turn of the side you joined the game as. - 5.
-Click Retire.
-You are prompted to quit your side and join the game again as another side.
-(Not all modules define sides.
-If there are no sides defined, then you will not need to retire after each turn.
-In addition, some modules have a special Solitaire side that can control the pieces of all sides in the game.
-If so, you will not need to click Retire either. - 6.
+If needed, click Retire.
+You are prompted to guit your side and join the game again as another side. - 6.
 Select another side and take a turn. - 7.
 Repeat steps 5-6 until complete.